Overview

 Mod Manager will find the task associated with the module code and task ID number provided and update the information correspondingly.

-are described in the task add
+The properties of DESCRIPTION, DATE and TIME are described in the task add command above.

 Example: task edit CS2101 344 /desc OP2 /on 08/04/2020